 Prepared in cooperation with the New Jersey Department of Environmental Protection and the Barnegat Bay Partnership

-Simulated Effects of Groundwater Withdrawals From the Kirkwood-Cohansey Aquifer System, Rio Grande Water-Bearing Zone, Atlantic City 800-Foot Sand and the Piney Point Aquifer, Ocean County and Vicinity, New Jersey
+Simulated Effects of Groundwater Withdrawals From the Kirkwood-Cohansey Aquifer System, the Rio Grande Water-Bearing Zone, the Atlantic City 800-Foot Sand Unit, and the Piney Point Aquifer, Ocean County and Vicinity, New Jersey

-By Stephen J. Cauller, Lois M. Voronin and Mary M. Chepiga
+By Stephen J. Cauller, Lois M. Voronin, and Mary M. Chepiga

 Scientific Investigations Report 2014–XXXX